leticiarose/netflixclone/README.md

+# Clone Netflix

 ## 🚀Another project diving into the world of React JS!👩🏻‍💻

 ## ⚒️ Technology
 ### The following tools were used in the construction of the project:

 - ReactJS

 ### Usage API:👉 [Click here!](https://www.themoviedb.org/?language=pt-BR)